 31 And arms shall stand on his part, and they shall pollute the sanctuary of strength, and shall take away the daily sacrifice, and they shall place the abomination that maketh desolate.
 (Daniel 11:31)

 Notice that while those scriptures are referring to sacrifices, neither one of those passages says anything about a temple being built or involved.
 And while that may be an obvious assumption, it is simply not a biblically required conclusion.
+As far as the stopping of animal sacrifices goes, there is information on this in the article The Red Heifer, Jewish Beliefs, and the End of the World.

 The Hebrew text of Daniel 11:31 uses the phrase hammiqdash hamma'oz literally "the holy place stronghold," “the sanctuary stronghold” or "the temple stronghold" which supports the idea that it can be referring to a specific place or area (such as an area where an altar may be placed) as opposed to the idea of requiring a temple to be rebuilt in Jerusalem.